iterorganization/IMAS-Validator/docs/source/usage.rst

 .. _`usage`:

-Using the IMAS IDS validator
+Using the IMAS IMAS validator
 ============================

 .. note::